sakai-aigga/Python_Fundamentals_Assignment/README.md

     NEPSE Index value and we are to analyze the data on some given scenarios like searching the index of last 7  days and plotting them in a graph.
     Varius concepts and attributes has been used to build this program.

+Prediction Model training

+    Another project I've done is a model that I trained with a dataset available on Github.
+The task's done in the projects are:
+        1. Imported the data
+        2. Checked tha data for any null values
+        3. Created a Linear regression model that predicts calories burned using Session Duration feature
+        4. Trained the model
+        5. Calculate the calories burnt per hour on the basis of the model by asking user for session duration.

 ## The code is free for you to copy and make changes to.